 We’ve spent a small (worth it) fortune on family and newborn photos, and I didn’t have any on the walls.
 This was the perfect spot to create a family shrine.
 Since it’s mostly pics of our kids, I like to call it my “Look What I Made!
 Wall” Please refrain for coming for me and saying my husband helped create our children too.
 My job in said creation was much harder than his.

-Most of the photos are from when Owen met Emmett and Emmett’s newborn session.
+Most of the photos are from Emmett’s newborn session and when Owen met Emmett and.
 And I had to include a newborn photo of Owen (bottom, second to the right).
 I decided to go with black and white prints so they’d look cohesive.
 The matted brass frames are a favorite of mine because they’re pretty inexpensive but don’t look it.
 For reference, the photos are 11×14, and my preferred photo lab is mpix.

 If you’re thinking “Wow, there’s no glare on those frames!” it’s because I’m psycho and took the glass out of the frames so there wouldn’t be any glare in these photos.
-I know, it’s crazy but glare bugs me.
+I know, it’s crazy but glare in photos bugs me.
 However, I’m putting the glass back in and leaving it so any future photos of this space will include glared gallery wall frames.
+You’ve been warned.

 Here’s my list of things I need to finish the room: